KCprsnlcc/PilarEaseDJO/README.md

 - AI-powered chatbot for emotional assessment and support
 - Profanity filtering and content moderation
 - Counselor referral system for professional support
-- Comprehensive administrative tools for the ITRC team
+- Administrative tools for the ITRC team

 ---